qaribhaider/ollama-to-lmstudio-symlinks/README.md

 ## 📄 License

-This project is open source.
-Use it freely!
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.